-Tim Cowen is a 51 year old writer living in Wigtown, Scotland's Book Town (in Dumfries and Galloway).
+Tim Cowen has been living in Wigtown, Scotland's Book Town (in Dumfries and Galloway) since February 2021.

 A creator of veggie feasts and friend of the beasts, he is longstanding campaigner on environment and social justice.